The UConn Huskies are in the sunshine state tonight, playing at CFE Arena in Orlando to take on the UCF Knights at 6 p.m.

 Rodney Purvis has been much more consistent on the offensive end over the last five games, averaging 17.4 points, 3.8 rebounds, 3 assists and 2.2 steals per game.
 The Huskies are 4-1 over that stretch and the senior’s production is a big reason why.

-A win today would have Kevin Ollie’s team knocking on the door of the critical top-four of the conference standings.
-The top four teams earn a first-round bye in the AAC tournament in Hartford, where the Huskies will need all the help they can get to grab the conference’s automatic bid.
+Kevin Ollie’s currently sits fifth in the conference standings, which is important because the top-five teams earn a first-round bye in the AAC tournament in Hartford, where the Huskies will need all the help they can get to grab the conference’s automatic bid.